WilsNTHU/Object-Detection-with-Beverages/README.md

 # Object-Detection-with-Beverages
 This is a term project conducted in team of Machine Learning Course in NTHU.

+First, we collected our data by camera capturing which took each of us in the group some great effort while using web scrapping, for a total of about 1300 pictures.
+In practice, there were 26 classes for the images to be labeled on.
+Then, we labeled the pictures manually and augmented them using the website Roboflow and zipped them into a single file(related images can be found on the GitHub link, including the labeled ones and the predicted results.)

+Later, we use the model Yolo11n to train the learning model by feeding it the augmented images to train with.
+To test the training result, we prepare some images and videos to predict with.
+In short, the model works well when the images are front-sided because we only train the model with this type of image in order to reduce complexity and confusion.
+In general, the model can successfully predict the images under this condition with 26 custom-defined classes in total for the datatype not only images but videos as well.

 # Result Reproduction & Prediction
 You can reference the training model to generate the predicting result by the following directory path: ./runs/detect/train9 to predict the images and videos as well.